Some problems keep coming back again and again? Those are your subconscious programs getting in your way.

 She once said that she was particularly proud of her pastries and cooking.

-This is important, because it was not her talent that was questioned, but the practices she followed.
+That is important because it was not her talent that was questioned, but the practices she followed.

-(If we just stop for a moment and think of all the criticism that had been addressed to us during the years, we might wonder how much of it concerned our actions or behaviour and what part of it was really directed against our being!
-From this perspective we can get quite interesting results.)
+(If we just stop for a moment and think of all the criticism that we received so far, we might wonder how much of it was due to our actions or behavior and how much of it was directed against our being!
+Isn’t that an exciting perspective?)

 It soon became clear that Gordon Ramsay was not invited to help them to improve the restaurant.
-They wanted him to provide confirmation that their services were impeccable, and to support them in their fight against the malevolent attacks of critics.
+They wanted him to provide confirmation that their services were impeccable, and to support them in their fight against their critics.

 They needed Ramsay to reinforce them in the eyes of the public that what they were doing was excellent.